Ingredients for waterproofing

 Waterproofing

-Various materials have been waterproofed over the years across the globe and while there are some incredible modern high-tech impregnation products, I have a couple of times that I’d like to apply the old-school natural compounds to.
-I know that the waterproofing won’t last as long or work as well as something like a hydrophobic spray but the look and feel of a waxed surface can’t be replicated any other way.
+Various materials have been waterproofed around the world over the years.
+While there are some incredible modern high-tech impregnation products, I’ve had a couple of times when I’d like to apply the old-school natural compounds.
+I know that the waterproofing won’t last as long or perform as well as a hydrophobic spray, but the look and feel of a waxed surface can’t be replicated any other way.

 Recipe